Insecurity: Only security agencies allowed to access public data – Pantami

 On the implementation of the SVP, the minister said the ministry recognized the need to expand the scope of public space to accommodate the private sector in policy formulation because without them nothing can be achieved.

-‘‘We have realized that our main function is to provide the enabling environment for the private sector to thrive by coming up with policies that will private sector more profitable and secure.
+‘‘We have realized that our main function is to provide the enabling environment for private sector to thrive by coming up with policies that will private sector more profitable, and secured.

 ‘‘It is clearly stated that two national policies laid the foundation for the vision: the National Digital Economic Strategic Policy for Digital Nigeria’s and National Broadband Plan 2020-2025.